alphagov/govwifi-dev-docs/source/documentation/device_wifi.md

 - The profile should ONLY trust the GovWifi RADIUS certificate.
 This protects against Man in the middle attacks.

-[logo]: images/cert_auth.png "Certificate Authentication Process"
+[process]: images/cert_auth.png "Certificate Authentication Process"